abbreviatedman/spellbound/data/quotes.md

 576
 00:28:51,636 --> 00:28:56,323
 Say we kill The Beast.
-Ahh... what then?
+Ahh… what then?

 577
 00:28:58,261 --> 00:28:59,542